 Costa Rica Sea Turtles

 Sea Turtle nesting in Costa Rica is an incredible natural event that will be a highlight of your vacation – for both adults and children.
 Just as human opposites meet here, mate and never really say goodbye, so too do the turtles, who somehow always return to the same Costa Rica shores.
 Having the Pacific and Atlantic oceans a short distance apart makes it possible to experience nesting and/or hatching turtles virtually any time of year in Costa Rica.
-Of the 7 species of Sea Turtles X of them love Costa Rica so much, they now consider it home, making it among the largest Sea Turtle nesting sites in the world.
+Of the 7 species of Sea Turtles 6 of them love Costa Rica so much, they now consider it home, making it one of the largest Sea Turtle nesting sites in the world.
 As the saying goes in Costa Rica, “Pura Vida” (“pure life”).

 The inspiration behind this blog is the “Ostional Sea Turtle Nesting Adventure,” a special tour available to guests at Blue River Resort & Hot Springs.
 Along the Pacific Ocean’s Playa Grande (beach) inside the Ostional Wildlife Reserve (Guanacaste’s Nicoya Peninsula), about a 2-hour drive from the Resort, an ‘Arribada’ (in Spanish, ‘arrival’) takes place, where hundreds to thousands of Olive Ridley Sea Turtles steadily arrive, make their nests in the sand and lay eggs; then head back into the ocean.